 Administrative Staff Position Vacancy Announcement

-To visit the COSMOS web site click: HERE
+To visit the Department of Public Safety web site click: HERE

-To attach your cover letter, contact information for three professional references and resume (as one document, in one attachment if possible) and apply click here: firstname.lastname@example.org
+To attach your cover letter, resume and contact information for three professional references (as one document, in one attachment if possible) and apply click here: firstname.lastname@example.org

 Essential Duties, Tasks and Responsibilities

 - Responsible for development and implementation of a multi-hazard Comprehensive Emergency Management Plan.
 Conducts an annual all hazards vulnerability assessment for the University.
 Revises and updates the Comprehensive Emergency Management Plan annually to include collaborating with other University personnel to revise and update the functional annexes and hazard specific appendices.
 Collaborates with the Police Department, Environmental Health and Safety, Information Technology Services, Campus Operations and other University departments to adopt best practices with respect to design, coordination and implementation of campus-wide emergency preparedness initiatives.